Skip to Content

 For more ways to make this the best holiday, check out all of our Halloween posts.

-We just got an invitation to a Halloween party with a message to bring something to share.
+A few years ago, we got an invitation to a Halloween party with a message to bring something to share.
 If you know me, you know I always read that as “bring dessert.”
 I always bring a sweet treat with me because I love desserts so I love making new ones, but also because I love dessert and always want some available at dinner or a party.

 Because if I’m bringing dessert, that means there will be dessert, ya know?